ESC Calibration

 If the battery is connected via a power module the calibration procedure can detect the battery connection and use it to drive the calibration sequence.
 If battery power can't be detected the calibration sequence is performed based on timeouts.

 Remove the propellers.

 The motors should not spin during ESC calibration.
-However if an ESC doesn't properly support/detect the calibration sequence then it will respond to the PWM input by running the motor at maximum speed.
+However if calibration starts when the ESC is already powered, or if the ESC doesn't properly support/detect the calibration sequence, then it will respond to the PWM input by running the motor at maximum speed.

 Open the QGroundControl Settings > Power, then press the Calibrate button.